-You can obtain these records via the links below and applying to the relevant office.
-You should provide as much information as possible e.g. Name, rank, service number, date of birth, and parent regiment of the individual commando before you apply.
-Service number and date of birth are manadatory.
-Often family members can remember things like the regiment etc. so enquire of relatives to see what information they have.
-The application can take several months to be returned but it is well worth the wait.
+Despite what some pay websites might offer, there is only one place to obtain service records and that is via the links below to the Royal Navy, Army, and Royal Air Force disclosure sections or cells.
+Provide as much information as possible e.g. name, rank, service number, date of birth, and parent regiment of the individual commando before you apply.
+Often family members can remember things like the regiment etc. so before you do so, enquire of them to see what information they already have.
+The application can take several months to be returned but it is often well worth the wait.

 National Archives Kew.

 The National Archives hold most of the separate Commando Units War Diaries and these can be viewed by arrangement with them.
 You will need a reader’s ticket, arranged through them, and again get as much information about your target research before your visit.
 You will need at least a day and maybe longer but again well worth the visit and an invaluable source of information.